Bike Safely This Summer

 8. Ride focused and alert.
 Ride defensively and in the same direction as traffic.
 Assume the other person doesn’t see you.
 Put your phone away.
 Avoid listening to music or anything that takes your eyes and ears off the road and the traffic around you.
 Watch for hazards in the road, pedestrians, and cars backing out of driveways.

 9. Ride responsibly and ride sober.
 Alcohol was involved in 37 percent of all fatal bicyclist crashes in 2017, according to the NHTSA.
-In addition, cyclists can get ticketed or arrested for operating under the influence depending on the state where you live.
+In addition, cyclists can get ticketed or arrested for operating under the influence depending on the state where they live.

 10. Improve your riding skills.
 If you have young children, give them several lessons in a safe environment away from traffic and distractions.
-Sign up for a class through your school, recreation department or local bike shop.
+Sign up for a class through your school, recreation department, or local bike shop.